 In addition, there are tax advantages to an alimony buyout.
 Attorneys use divorce planning software to calculate a lump sum that has a value equivalent to the alimony payments.
 The payer or recipient might prefer that lump sum over monthly payments, in part because it could be advantageous to pay all the taxes in one year rather than over time.

 Family law practices employ outside accounting firms to do this kind of analysis, but that isn’t necessary with modern legal practice management software.
 Attorneys can do their own tax analysis, provide better solutions to their clients, and save money for themselves.
 Download a demo of Divorce Financials and explore tax optimization for yourself.

 Child support and custody is an important aspect of divorce negotiation, arguably the most important aspect since the children can’t fight for their own rights.
 However it’s not the only aspect.
-By using both of our products, Divorce Financials and CIS, NJ family law attorneys have a comprehensive set of tools for their clients.
+By using both of our products, Divorce Financials and NJ Case Information Statement, NJ family law attorneys have a comprehensive set of tools for their clients.

 General divorce software provides family law attorneys with tools necessary to calculate equitable property division, alimony and child support.
 These tools allow divorce lawyers to create comprehensive settlements as well as dealing with complex issues like alimony buyout, pension valuation and tax optimization.
 General divorce software does a good job of working with the numbers, but leave attorneys to fill out the CIS form manually.

 Specialized CIS software focuses on New Jersey custody and child support laws.
 It allows attorneys to explore in depth various custody and support scenarios, generating multiple scenarios in a matter of minutes and comparing them side by side to find the optimal solution.
 While this is a great solution for completing CIS forms, it doesn’t provide tools for the other aspects of divorce.